 Iconic images by a living legend

 With a career spanning five decades, Annie Leibovitz is one of the world's best known portrait photographers and has shot some of the last half-century's most famous people.
-This beautiful collection of her work between 2005 and 2016 brings together both world-famous portraits and never-before-published images which highlight exactly why Leibovitz has become a household name.
+If, like many, you've ever fancied watching her in action, this new edition of the bestselling book Annie Leibovitz At Work is the closest you'll come to the real thing.

 A modern street photography classic